henkwaanders/serverless-ibm-hands-on/01-Hello-table/README.md

 # Hello Table
-In this hands on we will aspire to become the de-facto standard for everything related to table flipping.
+In this hands-on on we will aspire to become the de-facto standard for everything related to table flipping.
 For that to become reality we need to start small, with a simple function :).

 ## Start a project
 We will use the serverless.com CLI to create a new project.
 Use the following commands to get started: